Master of Social Work (Qualifying)

 Course costs

-A student’s annual fee may vary in accordance with:
+A student’s annual fee will vary depending on factors including:

-the number of units studied per semester;
+- Number of units studied per year

 The University reviews fees annually.